© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 - arrangements for payment and delivery

-- the existence of the right to cancel (unless an exemption applies)
+- the existence and details of the right to cancel, including details of how to cancel

-- any requirement for the buyer to bear return postage costs, when they exercise their right to cancel
+- any requirement for the buyer to bear return postage costs if he exercises his right to cancel

-A consumer buyer normally has the right to cancel the contract without giving any reason at all.
+A consumer buyer normally has the right to cancel the contract and claim a refund without giving any reason at all.
 The right is provided because, in distance contracts, there is no opportunity to examine goods before they are delivered.
-The consumer can cancel, at the latest, seven clear working days after they receive the goods.
-If you provide the required cancellation information late, the cooling-off period of seven working days starts when the consumer receives that information, or after three months, whichever is the sooner.
+The consumer can cancel, at the latest, 14 days after he receives the goods.
+If you provide the required cancellation information late, the cooling-off period of 14 days starts when the consumer receives that information, or after twelve months, whichever is the sooner.

-To exercise the right to cancel, the consumer must notify you in writing or by email.
-Some auction sites might refund some of your selling fees in the event of a cancellation.
-However, be careful not to restrict the buyer's ability to use the auction site again.
+To exercise the right to cancel, the consumer must notify you using the model cancellation form or by making any other clear statement of cancellation (whether or not in writing).
+Some auction sites or marketplaces might refund some of your selling fees in the event of a cancellation.
+However, be careful not to restrict the buyer's ability to use the site again.
 In most cases, you can report a transaction as cancelled by mutual agreement, and you should not leave the buyer negative feedback.

 HOW DO I GET THE GOODS BACK WHEN THE CONSUMER CANCELS?